akrbm4/stackblitz-starters-m16uskvz---Austin-Rausch---TekSystems/readme.md

+Notes from Austin:

+I believe I completed all the listed requirements aside from the "part 2" sections.

+I added unit tests that use vitest, but they don't seem to play well with Stackblitz for some reason.

 ✈️ Take-Home Assignment: Flight Routes Explorer (Angular)

 You will build a simple yet functional web-based interface that allows users to explore flight routes and airport details using the provided dataset.